fttlov/JCAdvance/README.md

 **BiasX / BiasY**: The actual hardware drift offsets (in degrees/second).
 Joy-Con sensors naturally drift as the battery heats up.
 These numbers show the raw error the emulator is currently suppressing to keep your crosshair perfectly still.<br>

 Pro Tip: If you hold the gamepad for a few minutes and then put it on a table, you might see the Bias values jump or slightly fluctuate (e.g., from 7.09 to 7.02).
 This is normal!
 It proves the background calibration is actively recalculating the thermal drift.

+Also added current battery status and device poling rate info.

   ### New Smart Gyro Sensitivity Adjustment